How to Improve Your Project Management Skills

 - Tap into your network of subject matter experts and resources and ask them for any tips they can share

-- Speak with other project managers about their best practices in specific areas
+- Speak with other project managers about their best practices

 Common areas for improvement

 One of the primary — and most important — responsibilities of a project manager is to communicate clearly and effectively with all stakeholders and team members.
 Come up with a consistent communication plan for your project, identify all those who need to stay up to date, and plan various methods of reaching them.
 These could be:

 - An open-door policy or “office hours” to discuss issues

 Be sure to manage expectations by immediately addressing any problems or concerns that arise.
 Present your stakeholders with an action plan for how you’ll handle any issues.

 Now is the time to nurture your relationships with your team members and upper management.
 You’ll need buy-in from all involved to move forward smoothly and troubleshoot when necessary.
 Create a working environment where stakeholders are comfortable speaking with you and feel that they’re being heard, acknowledged, and appreciated.
 This means being approachable, accessible, and transparent.
 And don’t stress about grand gestures — a simple coffee or lunch can go a long way.